nikitastupin/pwnhub/writings/org-level-secrets.md

 One way to exfiltrate organization level secrets is to exfiltrate the `GITHUB_TOKEN` and create a new workflow which would reference and print the secrets.
 This workflow can be created in any branch of the repository.
 Finally, to actually exfiltrate the secrets one triggers the workflow.

 Only organization admins can view the list of organization level secrets.
-However, it is possible to brute-force the secrets' names by referencing them in the malicious workflow.
-If a secret doesn't exist, it just prints the empty line.
-Also, it is possible to grep all public repositories of the organization with the `\${{ *secrets\.[^ ]+ *}}` regex to obtain secrets' names (some of the names might be repository level but others might be organization level).
+However, the attacker doesn't need to view the list.
+They can exfiltrate all secrets accessible to the workflow, including organization level secrets, at once by leveraging the [`secrets` context](https://docs.github.com/en/actions/learn-github-actions/contexts#secrets-context) as proposed by Alex Ilgayev in the "Extracting Repository And Organizational Secrets" of [How We Discovered Vulnerabilities in CI/CD Pipelines of Popular Open-Source Projects](https://cycode.com/blog/github-actions-vulnerabilities/).

 ## Example